-Cryptocurrency investors have experienced a real rollercoaster over the last few years, so why should you consider investing in blockchain ETFs?
+Cryptocurrency investors have experienced a real rollercoaster over the last few years, so why should you consider investing in blockchain exchange-traded funds (ETFs)?

 The likes of bitcoin, ethereum and ripple have all reached incredible highs and then crashed, and investors have seen big gains and big losses (and then gains again).
 The cryptocurrency space remains volatile but exciting, and many are interested in how to enter and make money in this developing sector.

 However, depending on how you look at it, perhaps an even bigger story is blockchain, the technology behind cryptocurrencies.
 Blockchain is the mechanism by which digital currencies are “mined” into existence, and it has become a popular investment in its own right for savvy investors.

 Case in point — a range of blockchain technology stocks have emerged, creating a wider array of blockchain companies in the market.
 Large companies like Facebook (NASDAQ:FB), IBM (NYSE:IBM), Microsoft (NASDAQ:MSFT) and Toyota (NYSE:TM) have invested in blockchain.
 These corporations see the potential for blockchain to play a role in driverless vehicles, food safety and fintech.

 For those newer to the blockchain investment space, deciding on a specific company to invest in may seem overwhelming, especially with the current uncertainty and price movements in the market.

 That’s where ETFs come in.
 In simple terms, ETFs are marketable securities that track an index, a commodity, bonds or a basket of assets like an index fund.
 ETFs trade like a stock, and each ETF owns its underlying assets, dividing them up into shares that are available to investors.